 Depending on the herbicide, the amount of time between applications could be anywhere between 4 to 16 weeks.
 The label will tell you the yearly amount allowed and many will give instructions regarding split applications.

 As with pre-emergents, not all post emergent herbicides work on all types of weeds.
 Some work on broadleaf, some work on grassy types like sand bur and crabgrass, and some work on both.
 Again, it's important to know your target, do a little research, and read the labels.

-Probably the most common broadleaf herbicide still available to the general public is 2,4-D. It’s the active ingredient in Weed-B-Gone and other off the shelf herbicides.
+Probably the most common broadleaf herbicide used by professional weed control services and is still available to the general public is 2,4-D. It's the active ingredient in Weed-B-Gone and other off the shelf weed killers.
 It can also be found in purer form at some farm and feed stores.
 If applied correctly, it generally does a good job of controlling a broad spectrum of the most common lawn weeds like dandelion.